ASPP/pelita_template/README.md

 - **killing enemies**: when a ghost kills an enemy pac-man, the killed pac-man is immediately reset to its starting position and **5 points** are scored for the ghost's team.

-- **noisy enemy positions**: bots can know their enemies' exact positions only when the enemies are within a distance of **5** squares.
-If the enemies are further away than that, the bots have access only to a noisy position (more details [below](#is-noisy)).
+- **enemy positions**: a bot can know the exact position of the enemies only when the enemies are close enough.
+A bot as a "sight" radius of  **5** squares.
+When enemies are located within the sight radius the bot will know their position exactly.
+If the enemies are further away than that, the bot will only get an approximate position of the enemies (more details [below](#has-exact-position)).

 - **food relocation**: a ghost casts a shadow of **1** square around itself.
 Food pellets that stay in the shadow of a ghost for more than 15 rounds without interruption are moved to a different location at random (more details [below](#shaded-food)).